v64/fiend/README.md

 ### Caveat coder
 This project is still young and not stable at all.
 None of the public methods or variables are set in stone, especially not anything starting with an underscore.

+### Blog post by Scott Contini
+[Scott Contini](https://littlemaninmyhead.wordpress.com/about/), a security researcher, wrote [a detailed blog post](https://littlemaninmyhead.wordpress.com/2016/04/09/words-with-friends-trusts-the-clients-a-little-too-much/) in 2016 examining the Words with Friends protocol.
+Fiend played a role in allowing him to interact with the Words with Friends server in an unrestricted way, demonstrating its usefulness as a debugging tool.

 ### Acknowledgements
 I thank the authors of the following tools, which were invaluable in helping me write Fiend.